 Here is an interesting development.
 Most people know that there are NO third party airport lounges in Heathrow Terminal 5.
 This is not entirely surprising, as BA / Iberia have monopoly use of the terminal.

 It does, however, impact people who have a Priority Pass, Lounge Club, Diners Club or Airport Angels card.
 They have nowhere to go unless they have British Airways or oneworld status.

 Things are changing, though.
 Regus has announced that it is to open a business lounge in Terminal 5 this Summer.

 “The move responds to a growing demand for ‘third place’ work locations where business travellers can check their emails, hold conference calls and meetings and print documents.
 Regus Express will offer a quiet, professional business lounge with a co-working space, private workstations, to be known as ‘ThinkPods’ and secure WiFi, as well as meeting rooms available by the hour.”

 They also offer unlimited free TV and coffee, which is handy!
 I am a big fan of Regus.
-At least 50% of Head for Points is written in Regus business centres across London, such as the one in 1 Poultry pictured above.
+At least 50% of Head for Points is written in Regus business centres across London.

 You will need a Regus BusinessWorld Gold or BusinessWorld Preferred card to access the Heathrow lounge.
 However, you can get one for FREE via many loyalty programmes.

-Full details are in this post I wrote in January.
+Full details are in this article I wrote in January.
 However, if you meet any of the following criteria you can get yourself a free Regus BusinessWorld card:

 Avis Preferred (all members – and FREE to join)